 The true worth of an institution is best described by those who use its services.
 The following are excerpts from comments by our residents and their families that show who we really are.
-Feel free to contact us with questions or to arrange your own tour of our community.
-Learn About Us from the following:
+Feel free to contact us with questions or to arrange your a tour of our community!

 For a lucky few, there is a new family at The Inn at Belden Village.
 The minute you walk in the door, a friendly staff will greet you.
 You can be sure all questions will be answered.
 Once you move your loved one into the new room, all worries are over.
 Our loved one now has three meals a day, laundry services, transportation, medication administration and yes, even a place to get his hair cut.
 Living in Florida, we can smile as we drive down the highway knowing we made the right choice for our loved one.